rmuif/web/README.md

 ## Features

-React + Material-UI + Firebase comes with a bunch of development and testing tools for instant web development gratification.
+The boilerplate comes with a bunch of development and testing tools for instant web development gratification:

+**React + Material-UI + Firebase**

 - Bootstrapped with Create React App, the same tooling works out-of-the-box
 - Scaffolding incorporates Google Material Design principles through Material-UI